Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights

-The Arizona Cardinals (4-0) are 5-point favorites as they aim to prolong their four-game winning streak in a matchup with the San Francisco 49ers (2-2) on Sunday, October 10, 2021 at State Farm Stadium.
-The total has been set at 48.5 points for this game.
+The Arizona Cardinals (4-0) are favored by 5.5 points as they fight to keep their four-game winning streak intact in a matchup against the San Francisco 49ers (2-2) on Sunday, October 10, 2021 at State Farm Stadium.
+The game has a 49.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.